Just Peace Updates

-Sunday, September 21 is the International Day of Prayer for Peace.
-The United Church of Christ is partnering with On Earth Peace to lift up 9/21 as a day of prayer and education for peace.
+Sunday, September 21st was International Day of Prayer for Peace.
+The United Church of Christ partnered with On Earth Peace to lift up 9/21 as a day of prayer and education for peace.
 Hundreds of events were held around the globe under different campaigns.
 Check out our summary of events and images and a reflection by Michael Neuroth for a D.C. event.

 A tribute by Rev. Dr. Susan Brooks Thistlethwaite on the Life and Witness of Glen H. Stassen

 Glen H. Stassen, friend of Jesus and peacemaker, died on April 26, 2014.
 Glen was a well-known and beloved Christian Ethics professor at Fuller Theological Seminary, and one of the primary architects of the paradigm of Just Peacemaking, as can be seen in the video clip above from a forthcoming documentary on this crucial fourth paradigm beyond Pacifism, Just War and Crusade.
 (Read more.)

 The United Church of Christ: A Just Peace Church